Dannode36/MineCraftServerRCONPlus/README.md

-# MinecraftServerRCONSharp
+# RCONServerPlus
-A thread-safe Minecraft server's RCON implementation for C#.
-Original library [MinecraftServerRCONSharp](https://github.com/ShineSmile/MinecraftServerRCON) by ShineSmile
+A thread-safe Minecraft server's RCON implementation for C# rewritten in .NET Standard 2.0.
+Based on [MinecraftServerRCONSharp](https://github.com/ShineSmile/MinecraftServerRCON)

+## Issues or Bugs
+If you come across any bugs or issues of the sort (even ideas for things I could add) please feel free to open a new issue outlining your problem :)

+## Setup
+Easiest way to use this library is via [NuGet](https://www.nuget.org/packages/RCONServerPlus)

+Or download the library from the [releases](https://github.com/Dannode36/MinecraftServerRCONPlus/releases) page.

-Example usage: Change the gamemode of the player "Steve" to creative
+### Example usage: Change the gamemode of the player "Steve" to creative
 ```C#
 using MinecraftServerRCON;